Give the Gifts of Education and Confidence

 Scholarships

-We partner with foundations across the country to support exceptionally bright, hard-working students.
+We partner with foundations to support exceptionally bright, hard-working students.
 These are the students who stay until 9 PM on Friday nights, who come every day at lunch for extra practice, and who work tirelessly from home despite social and financial barriers.
 Many of these students who epitomize grit and determination find themselves with tuition gaps at their dream colleges.
 Help us fill their tuition gaps.

 College Success